Lee Westwood

 1993Website:

-Lee Westwood, also known as "Westy', is a current European and PGA Tour player, who has won tournaments on virtually every continent and on every major professional tour.
-He has won over 20 European Tour events, and come second or third in five major championships.
+Lee Westwood, also known as "Westy', was a European and PGA Tour player, who won tournaments on virtually every continent and on every major professional tour.
+He won over 20 European Tour events, and come second or third in five major championships.

-Westwood has played in every Ryder Cup since 1997, which is a testament to his longevity and quality as a top-flight tour professional.
-Westwood has played in ten Ryder Cups, equal to Bernhard Langer and Christy O'Connor Snr.
+Westwood played in every Ryder Cup since 1997, a testament to his longevity and quality as a top-flight tour professional.
+Westwood played in ten Ryder Cups, equal to Bernhard Langer and Christy O'Connor Snr.
 Only Nick Faldo (11) and Phil Mickelson (11) have played in more.

 Westwood's first wife Laurae is the sister of Scottish Ryder Cup player Andrew Coltart.